rabianezami/AI-Powered-Study-Assistant/README.md

 1. Make sure you are on the develop branch:
     ```bash
    git checkout develop

-2. Pull the latest changes:
+2. Create your own feature branch:
     ```bash
-   git pull

-3. Create your own feature branch:
-    ```bash
    git checkout -b feature/your-idea

-4. Make your changes and commit with a clear, short message.
+3. Make your changes and commit with a clear, short message.
-5. Push your branch to GitHub:
+4. Push your branch to GitHub:
     ```bash
    git push origin feature/your-idea

-8. Open a Pull Request to develop and describe what you added or improved.
+5. Open a Pull Request to develop and describe what you added or improved.